 More important than core classes, exams, grades, or graduation requirements, are the people with whom students spend their days.
 Our teachers are insightful individuals who share their passion and dedication for knowledge, while also serving as role models in their communities.

-In chapel, kindergarten students are introduced to music, prayers, stories and teachings from a variety of faith traditions to explore empathy, kindness, caring for our world, and generosity.
+In chapel, kindergarten students are introduced to music, prayers, stories, and teachings from a variety of faith traditions to explore empathy, kindness, caring for our world, and generosity.

 By highlighting a Virtue of the Month, students are encouraged to recognize and practice a range of virtues that reflect core values of the school.
-Students are also encouraged to engage in the classroom exercise of Bucket Filling, which makes kind words and actions “visible” when students recognize peers who have “filled their bucket.”
+Students are also encouraged to engage in the classroom exercise of Bucket Filling, which makes kind words and actions visible when students recognize peers who have filled their bucket.

-School-wide service initiatives include the October Food Drive, the Clothing and Book drives, the McCarthey Campus Half Day of Service, the “Be Idle-Free” clean air campaign, and the “Go Green Days” walk/bike/carpool to school initiative.
+School-wide service initiatives include the October Food Drive, ongoing clothing and book drives, Hogle Zoo e-waste collection, the McCarthey Campus Service Celebration, the Be Idle-Free clean-air campaign, and the Go Green Days walk/bike/carpool to school initiative.

 Classroom teachers weave ethics education throughout their curricula, classroom management, and support for student problem-solving.

 Ethical literacy means understanding that one’s actions affect others and that, while deeply held personal values may differ, we are each committed to the ethics that create our community: respect, integrity, and empathy.
 In the Upper School, students broaden their understanding of the historical arc of ethical paradigms in order to internalize thoughtful decision making.
 Recognition of good character occurs daily at school, whether celebrating student-to-student acts of kindness, engaging with guest speakers, or communicating about what we value as a community.